-Regular brushing of your teeth is a must for keeping your implants and teeth strong and free from plaque or cavities.
-For instance, you may be prescribed to use an electric toothbrush, which is effective in brushing your teeth the right way.
+Regular brushing of your teeth is a must for keeping your implants and teeth strong and free from plaque.
+For instance, you may be prescribed to use an electric toothbrush.
+This is effective in brushing your teeth the right way.
 Keep in mind that there is a particular brushing technique that needs to be done to achieve good oral health.
 With an electric toothbrush, cleaning your teeth becomes much easier.
 The most important thing is that you follow the right strokes and length of brushing time necessary for total cleaning of your teeth.

 2. Oral Irrigation

 Once plaque accumulates around your implants, it can only be a matter of time before damages occur.
-Considering this possibility, numerous dentists recommend oral irrigation as a means of minimizing plaque buildup around the teeth and dental implants.
+Considering this possibility, numerous dentists recommend oral irrigation.
+With this method, you can minimize plaque buildup around the teeth and dental implants.
 You may also be required to use a type of mouth rinse that matches your particular needs.

 When you brush or gargle with mouthwash, it is possible that some small pieces of food get stuck in between your teeth and implants.
 By using a dental floss, you can efficiently reach around the implants and even under the bars and bridges.
 These are areas that a typical toothbrush is unable to reach.